 The battle between radicals and liberals on the American left has been going on for a long time.
 Part of it's a generational thing.
 Young activists have always sneered at their establishment elders.
 Part of it’s political fashion.
 Not everybody wants to be called a liberal these days, but Sean Wilentz does.
-He's a leading American historian a proud liberal.
+He's a leading American historian and a proud liberal.

 To the Best of Our Knowledge Executive Producer Steve Paulson asked for his take on the new pink tension in Democratic politics.